kamilazdybal/kamilazdybal.github.io/_posts/2024-05-14-learning-group-theory.md

 3. Be able to fully understand [G-CNN lectures](https://www.youtube.com/playlist?list=PL8FnQMH2k7jzPrxqdYufoiYVHim8PyZWd) by Erik Bekkers.

-This note is a record of my study that I put together mostly to hold myself accountable and monitor my progress, but also it might help someone else to follow the same study resources and get a sense of how much time can it take.
+This note is a record of my study that I put together mostly to hold myself accountable and monitor my progress, but also it might help someone else to follow the same study resources and get a sense of how much time it can take.

+## Resources

 ### Step 1: Reading [*Visual group theory* by Nathan Carter](https://github.com/liwei766/visual-group-theory/blob/master/visual%20group%20theory.pdf)